ONSdigital/survey-assist-api/docs/index.md

 ## Key Features

 - **Industrial Classification**: Endpoints for Standard Industrial Classification (SIC) code lookup and classification
+- **Vector Store Integration**: Status checking and integration with the vector store service for embeddings
 - **Configuration Management**: Flexible configuration system for managing classification models and prompts
 - **Interactive Documentation**: Built-in Swagger UI and ReDoc documentation
-- **Integration Ready**: Designed to work seamlessly with the SIC Classification Library
+- **Integration Ready**: Designed to work seamlessly with the SIC Classification Library and Vector Store Service

 ## API Documentation